1981 attempted assassination of Ali Khamenei: Event

 Five days after Banisadr was deposed, the news of the day was about the Iran–Iraq War after the declaration of armed conflict.
-On 27 June 1981, while Ali Khamenei had returned from the frontline and had visited Ruhollah Khomeini, he went to the Abuzar Mosque to give a speech to the prayers as per his Saturday schedule.
+On 27 June 1981, while Khamenei had returned from the frontline and had visited Khomeini, he went to the Abuzar Mosque to give a speech to the prayers as per his Saturday schedule.
 At that time, he was Khomeini's representative at the Supreme Council of National Defense.
 After the first prayer, Khamenei began to answer questions submitted by attendees.
 A tape recorder with papers was set on the desk in front of Ali Khamenei by a young man who pressed the play button.
 After one minute, the tape recorder began blaring a loud whistling sound and then exploded.
 After the bombing, the clerics praying at the mosque said that the tape recorder was divided into two parts and on the inner wall of the tape recorder was written "the gift of Forqan Group to Islamic republic".

-The convalescence of Ayatollah Khamenei took several months, and his arm, vocal cords, and lungs were seriously injured.
+The convalescence of Ayatollah Khamenei took several months, and his vocal cords, and lungs were seriously injured; his right arm would be paralyzed for the remainder of his life due to the attack.